On the procongruence completion of the Teichm\"uller modular group: Faithfulness of Galois representations

 \section{Faithfulness of Galois representations}

-In this section, for $2g-2+n>0$, we denote by $\cM_{g,n}$ the stack of smooth algebraic curves defined over some number field and by $\ccM_{g,n}$ its D--M compactification (in contrast with Sections~\ref{levels}--\ref{CSP}, where we considered only complex algebraic curves).
-Both of them are then defined over $\mathrm{Spec}(\Q)$.
+In this section, for $2g-2+n>0$, we denote by $\cM_{g,n}$ the stack of smooth algebraic curves defined over some number field and by $\ccM_{g,n}$ its D--M compactification (in contrast with Sections~\ref{levels}--\ref{centralizers}, where we considered only complex algebraic curves).
+Both stacks are defined over $\mathrm{Spec}(\Q)$.